Ashley Gordon

 Gordon is the second cousin of Cronulla-Sutherland Sharks winger Isaac Gordon.

 Background

 Gordon was born in Brewarrina, New South Wales.
 Gordon played junior rugby league at Cardiff, before moving to Souths Newcastle.

 Playing career

-Gordon played for the Newcastle Knights for most of his career doing them proud.
+Gordon played for the Newcastle Knights for most of his career.
 Gordon then played for the Penrith Panthers for a year and came back to the Knights for a farewell year.